Enter price + shipping

 The item price and what the buyer pays for shipping.
 Together they form the "gross" that Etsy's transaction fee + Offsite Ads fee apply to.

-The biggest trap for new sellers: the Offsite Ads program.
-Below $10K/yr in shop revenue, the 15% rate is opt-in — most sellers opt out.
-But once your shop ever crosses $10K lifetime (sold $10K+ at any point), Etsy auto-enrolls you at 12% and **you stay enrolled even if revenue later drops**.
+The Offsite Ads trap.
+Below $10K/yr, the 15% rate is opt-in — most sellers opt out.
+But once your shop ever crosses $10K lifetime, Etsy auto-enrolls you at 12% and you stay enrolled even if revenue later drops.
 No permanent escape.
-We surface the mandatory threshold + the $100-per-order cap that protects you on expensive single orders.
+We surface the mandatory threshold and the $100-per-order cap that protects you on expensive single orders.

-All rates live in a centrally-versioned data file (`etsy.json`, last verified 2026-05-29).
+Rates verified and sourced.
+All rates live in a versioned data file (`etsy.json`, last verified 2026-05-29).
 Etsy updates fees periodically; this is one of the few calculators that publishes its rate source openly.
-Use it to price new listings, decide whether Etsy Plus pays off at your volume, model the Offsite Ads impact, or audit a settlement statement that looks off.
+Use it to price new listings, model Offsite Ads impact, or audit a settlement statement that looks off.

 Four short steps — under 30 seconds for a quick check.